skx/evalfilter/README.md

 ## Variables

-Your host application can register variables which are accessible to your scripting environment via the `SetVariable` method.
+Your host application can also register variables which are accessible to your scripting environment via the `SetVariable` method.
 The variables can have their values updated at any time before the call to `Eval` is made.

 For example the following example sets the contents of the variable `time`, and then outputs it.
 Every second the output will change, because the value has been updated: